AyushTadas/sql-project-10---sql-mentor-datasets/README.md

 ## Project Overview

-This project is designed to help beginners understand SQL querying and performance analysis using real-time data from SQL Mentor datasets.
-In this project, you will analyze user performance by creating and querying a table of user submissions.
+This project uses SQL Querying for performance analysis using real-time data from SQL Mentor datasets.
+In this project, I analyszed user performance by creating and querying a table of user submissions.
 The goal is to solve a series of SQL problems to extract meaningful insights from user data.

 ## Objectives

-- Learn how to use SQL for data analysis tasks such as aggregation, filtering, and ranking.
+- Understanding how to use SQL for data analysis tasks such as aggregation, filtering, and ranking.
-- Understand how to calculate and manipulate data in a real-world dataset.
+- Understanding how to calculate and manipulate data in a real-world dataset.
-- Gain hands-on experience with SQL functions like `COUNT`, `SUM`, `AVG`, `EXTRACT()`, and `DENSE_RANK()`.
+- Gaining hands-on experience with SQL functions like `COUNT`, `SUM`, `AVG`, `EXTRACT()`, and `DENSE_RANK()`.
 - Develop skills for performance analysis using SQL by solving different types of data problems related to user performance.

 ## SQL Mentor User Performance Dataset